-The draft programme indicates that the hearings will last one day.
+The draft programme indicates that the hearing will on one day only.

-A short break will be taken mid morning and mid afternoon, with around an hour for lunch from about 1300 and a finish no later than about 1730.
-Mobile phones and similar devices need to be switched off when the Examination is in session [they may be used in breaks].
+A short break will be taken mid morning and mid afternoon, with around an hour for lunch from about 1300 and a finish no later than about 1800.
+Water, tea and coffee is provided.
+Mobile phones and similar devices need to be switched off when the Examination is in session [they may be used during breaks].